 Google Arts & Culture has great photos and captions that help bring the traditions of Día de los Muertos alive.
 Be sure to preview and choose materials relevant to your students.

-Visit our Mexico Profile Page for a detailed map, photos, infographic, and more!
+Visit our Mexico Profile Page for a detailed map, country infographic, photo gallery, video, learning activities and more!

-Check out our Mexico Research Project.
-Young explorers are guided through the research process to create a final presentation using interactive templates.
-Topics include geography, food, clothing, sports, language, animals and holidays.
+Mexico Research Project Young explorers are guided through the research process to create a final presentation using interactive templates.
+Topics include geography, food, clothing, sports, language, animals, and holidays.